bjeptum/alx-interview/0x06-starwars_api/README.md

 1: Get the movie ID from the command-line argument (process.argv[2]).

-2: Use ID t o send a request to the Star Wars API and get data about the movie.
+2: Use ID to send a request to the Star Wars API and get data about the movie.

 3: With the movie data, grab the list of characters (which are URLs).